Gender diversity and firm value: evidence from UK financial institutions

 et al.,2010; Patterson,1997).

-This research will examine the thrust of the second debate above and set the rst
+This research will examine the thrust of the second debate above and set the first

 objective or the purpose of this researchby empirically examining whether the appointment

-of females to UK nancial institutionsboardscan improve rm value.
+of females to UK financial institutionsboardscan improve firm value.
 The research purpose

 is supported by Cotter et al. (2001) in a studyindicating that, although women are equipped

-with both the skills and qualications needed for appointment to the board, the board
+with both the skills and qualifications needed for appointment to the board, the board

 intentionally discriminates againstthem based on stereotypes unrelated to their experience

-and qualications.
+and qualifications.
 Another assertion, by Hillman et al. (2002), argues that women have

 different backgrounds and characteristics that make them unique compared to traditional